temi504/GitWorkshop/README.md

 To complete this assignment, edit this README by doing the following,

 - Indicating your first and last name
-- 2 or 3 things about yourself
+- Share 2 or 3 things about yourself
-- 1 goal you have for this course
+- Indiate your goal(s) you have for this course

-Once your are done, save this file and push the changes to your repository.
+Once your are done, save this file.